 Hunting (land) animals.

-Physical sexual contact with the spouse. (this includes touching, kissing and etc)
+Physical sexual contact with the spouse (this includes touching, kissing, etc).

 Marriage proposing or contracting.

-Whosoever performs any of these violations of Ihraam,they have to offer an expiation unless it is done by forgetfulness,ignorance or is forced into this.
-Then they will not be accounted In Sha Allah.
+Whoever performs any of these violations of Ihraam, they have to offer an expiation unless it is done by forgetfulness, ignorance or is forced into this.
+Then they will not be accounted in Sha Allah.